renatoAraujoSantos/react_native_authenticator_animation/README.md

 Connect with me at [LinkedIn](https://www.linkedin.com/in/renato-santos-3486a724/).

-Also, you can use this Project as you wish!
+Also, you can use this example as you wish!